← Blog

 Red Rocks at Hoylake

-Just along the coast from West Kirby towards Hoylake, Red Rocks is a small but important nature reserve.
-It's a Site of Special Scientific Interest with sand dunes, saltmarsh, and a freshwater marsh.
-The dunes support natterjack toads (one of the UK's rarest amphibians) and the area is great for birdwatching.
-A short walk from West Kirby along the seafront.
+Just along the coast from West Kirby towards Hoylake, Red Rocks is a small but important nature reserve managed by the Cheshire Wildlife Trust.
+It’s a Site of Special Scientific Interest with sand dunes, saltmarsh, and a freshwater marsh — a surprisingly diverse landscape packed into a compact area.

 Thurstaston Common and Cliffs